ragul-e/RobotFrameworkWebAutomation/README.md

 # Robot-Framework-Web-Automation

-# You can view the report [here](https://ragul-e.github.io/RobotFrameworkWebAutomation/)
+# You can view the Test report [here](https://ragul-e.github.io/RobotFrameworkWebAutomation/)

 # Topics implemented in framework